zchee/golang-wiki/GoForCPPProgrammers.md

 <li>Go provides automatic garbage collection of allocated memory.
 It is not necessary (or possible) to release memory explicitly.
 There is no need to worry about heap-allocated vs. stack-allocated storage, <code>new</code> vs. <code>malloc</code>, or <code>delete</code> vs. <code>delete[]</code> vs. <code>free</code>.
 There is no need to separately manage <code>std::unique_ptr</code>, <code>std::shared_ptr</code>, <code>std::weak_ptr</code>, <code>std::auto_ptr</code>, and ordinary, "dumb" pointers.
 Go's run-time system handles all of that error-prone code on the programmer's behalf.</li>

 <li>Go has pointers but not pointer arithmetic.
 Go pointers therefore more closely resemble C++ references.
-One cannot use a Go pointer<br>
-variable to walk through the bytes of a string, for example.
+One cannot use a Go pointer variable to walk through the bytes of a string.
 Slices, discussed further below, satisfy most of the need for pointer arithmetic.</li>

 <li>Go is "safe" by default.
 Pointers cannot point to arbitrary memory, and buffer overruns result in crashes, not security exploits.
 The <code>unsafe</code> package lets programmers bypass some of Go's protection mechanisms where explicitly requested.</li>